LeaVerou/prefixfree/README.md

 	PrefixFree.prefixSelector(selector)
 	PrefixFree.prefixProperty(property)
-Prefixes the passed selector or property **even when it's supported prefix-less**.
+Prefixes the passed selector or property.
+The property is prefixed **even when it's supported prefix-less**.
 These are more internal methods and I assume they won't be too useful in general.